 Carlos Guestrin (Carnegie-Mellon University)

-John Laird (University of Michigan, Computer Science and Engineering)
+John Laird (University of Michigan)

-Josh Tenenbaum (Massachusetts Institute of Technology, Brain and Cog Sc, CS, and AI)
+Josh Tenenbaum (Massachusetts Institute of Technology)

 Bob Tenney (BAE Systems)